MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-open-microsoft-dynamics-nav-in-configuration-mode.md

   - "sv-se"
 ---
 # How to: Open Microsoft Dynamics NAV in Configuration Mode
-To configure a profile, for example to customize the profile’s user interface, you must open the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] in configuration mode.
+To configure a profile, for example to customize the profile’s user interface, you must open the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> in configuration mode.

-### To open the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] in configuration mode
+### To open the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> in configuration mode

-1. At the command prompt, navigate to the root folder of the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)].
+1. At the command prompt, navigate to the root folder of the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]-->.
 For example:

     ```
     cd navnow_x86install\RoleTailored Client